 Whether you know it or not, there are most likely individuals who identify as part of the LGBTQ+ community working in your organization.
 While significant strides have been taken to improve the work environment for LGBTQ+ individuals over the past decade or so, there are still ways to improve.
 At EG, our mission has always been to Help People Succeed – as simple as that.
 Providing a safe and inclusive workplace has been a top priority for our internal team and the people we place.
 In honor of Pride Month, we’re sharing three ways to support your LGBTQ+ employees.

 Have Support at Each Level of Company Leadership

 To fully have an LGBTQ+ inclusive workplace, there must be support at each leadership level in a company.
 Leadership should set the example for how individuals should be treated, set the standard for DE&I initiatives, bring in diverse talent during the recruitment process, and directly support team members.

-Offer LGBTQ+ Friendly Benefits
+Offer LGBTQIA+ Friendly Benefits

 Your company’s benefits packages can sometimes unintentionally exclude LGBTQ+ individuals through the verbiage used.
 The language used around parental leave, for example, can unintentionally make LGBTQ+ individuals feel excluded from the benefits.

 Instead, focus on using gender-neutral verbiage.
 It’s vital organizations offer equal benefits to every employee, regardless of their sexual orientation, including parental leave, adoption leave, and time off to take care of dependents.

 Take Harassment or Discrimination Reports Seriously